Children's rights under the Islamic State: Slavery and sexual violence

 This act is prohibited by international human rights law in instruments such as the CRC, art 34, 37 and 39 and Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography.
 Article 1 provides that "States Parties shall prohibit the sale of children, child prostitution and child pornography as provided for by the present Protocol."
-The rise of ISIL has led to an increase in reported violations of sexual violence committed against children, particularly girls.
+The rise of IS has led to an increase in reported violations of sexual violence committed against children, particularly girls.
 These violations are likely to be under reported due to security and access constraints by the United Nations and fear of repercussions by the girls.
-In one of the reported cases, on 6 August 2014, In Sinjar district over 400 Yezidi women and girls were abducted by ISIL and sent to two ISIL controlled areas, Ghabat al-Mosul and Tal Afar (Ninawa) where they were later forced into sexual slavery.
-The Office of the United Nations High Commissioner for Human Rights later verified "clear patterns of sexual violence against Yezidi women and girls, including rape and sexual slavery committed by ISIL in clear violation of international human rights law.
-In Syria, similar to Iraq, it is difficult to obtain reliable data on the conflict-related sexual violence in ISIL controlled domains as well as fear of stigma and reprisals by the victims.
+In one of the reported cases, on 6 August 2014, In Sinjar district over 400 Yezidi women and girls were abducted by IS and sent to two IS-controlled areas, Ghabat al-Mosul and Tal Afar (Ninawa) where they were later forced into sexual slavery.
+The Office of the United Nations High Commissioner for Human Rights later verified "clear patterns of sexual violence against Yezidi women and girls, including rape and sexual slavery committed by IS in clear violation of international human rights law.
+In Syria, similar to Iraq, it is difficult to obtain reliable data on the conflict-related sexual violence in IS-controlled domains as well as fear of stigma and reprisals by the victims.
 The abducted women and girls, in the attacks on Sinjar in August 2014, were reported to have been taken to Syrian Arab Republic and "sold" in the markets across Raqqa to be used as sex slaves.

 The freedom of thought, conscience and religion

 Children have the right to freedom of thought, conscience and religion which are core human rights, established in several international conventions such as articles 13 - 17 of the CRC.
-ISIL has used education as a tool for indoctrination for the purposes of creating a new generation of supporters.
+IS has used education as a tool for indoctrination for the purposes of creating a new generation of supporters.
 In Raqqah, children are gathered to watch screenings of videos showing mass executions of Government soldiers.
 Its purpose is to desensitize them to extreme violence.
-In May 2014, there was an abduction of 153 Kurdish boys, aged between 14 –16 years by ISIL.
+In May 2014, there was an abduction of 153 Kurdish boys, aged between 14 –16 years by IS.
 They imprisoned them in the a school in Aleppo and screened videos of beheading and attacks and forced them it a daily instruction on militant ideology for a 5-month period.
 Those who disagreed were punished with severe beatings.
-The corroboration of the testimonies collected report that ISIL intends to subjugate children under their control and dominate every aspect of their lives through terror, indoctrination, and provision of services to those who will conform.
+The corroboration of the testimonies collected report that IS intends to subjugate children under their control and dominate every aspect of their lives through terror, indoctrination, and provision of services to those who will conform.
 Their use of surveillance, coercion, fear and punishment are used to prevent any form of disagreement.